operator-framework/operator-sdk/doc/user/olm-catalog/generating-a-csv.md

 `generate csv` allows you to upgrade your CSV using the `--from-version` flag.
 If you have an existing CSV with version `0.0.1` and want to write a new version `0.0.2`, you can run `operator-sdk generate csv --csv-version 0.0.2 --from-version 0.0.1`.
 This will write a new CSV manifest to `deploy/olm-catalog/<operator-name>/0.0.2/<operator-name>.v0.0.2.clusterserviceversion.yaml` containing user-defined data from `0.0.1` and any modifications you've made to `roles.yaml`, `operator.yaml`, CR's, or CRD's.

 The SDK can manage CRD's in your Operator bundle as well.
-You can pass the `--update-crds` flag to `generate csv` to add or update your CRD's in your bundle by copying manifests pointed to by `crd-cr-paths` in your config.
+You can pass the `--update-crds` flag to `generate csv` to add or update your CRD's in your bundle by copying manifests in `deploy/crds` to your bundle.
 CRD's in a bundle are not updated by default.

 ## First Generation